 Then why do I feel so alone?

-One way it shows up is when we disagree with or disapprove of anything another person says or wants.
-We get really scared – especially if they don’t like it.
-We’re confused, talk ourselves out of deal with it, OR we rant about it to others, obsessing about what we should have said or what we will -next time, but never do!
+• One way it shows up is when we disagree with or disapprove of anything another person says or wants.
+We get really scared – especially if they don’t like our opinion.
+We’re confused, talk ourselves out of dealing with it, OR we rant about it to others, obsessing about what we should have said or what we will – next time, but never do!
 The focus is on the other person, rather than ourselves.

 ✓ “I want to tell her I didn’t like what she said last week, so she’ll understand (get it) & not talk to me that way again…..”

 ✓ “I can’t tell her I don’t want to go there anymore because she will be upset”

 ✓ “I’d like to tell him what I think about what’s going on between

 us, but he won’t get it, so why bother”….

 BUT, we’re not allowed to know what we need, so we use others:

 — to complete us (review ACoAs & symbiosis) AND

 — to set limits for us, as if we were still infants!